transformsai/Agence-Training-Videos/index.md

  - -100 on death

-# Fight Club
+# Playing Chicken

-<iframe src="https://player.vimeo.com/video/358939948" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/358820441" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-Another Multi-Network Simulation
-This experiment rewards agents only for consuming the mcguffin.
-Agents in this simulation are a lot more agressive, and start the simulation off by fighting consitently.
-One of the flaws of our current simulation approach is that agents that do not learn to survive have less experience to train on.
-We can see this in the agent that throws itself off of the planet every time.
-Agents here have learned to consume the macguffin in its seed state, but shy away from it once it grows.
-This is likely due to the weight influence that it has on the planet.

-Two notes:
-1) The spingy animation of the agents and the interlocking of their joints does not have an impact on their movement and actions.
-The agents are still capsules that stand orthagonally from the surface of the world.
-2) The pause that the agents undergo when the mcguffen is being spawned is forced on the agents
+This was one of our first approaches at a multi-network system.
+We were quite surprised when a majority of the training samples showed a single agent on the planet.
+Originally starting as a strategy to spread out.
+This agent learned to run from other agents, and wait for the others to fall, before running a mad dash in order to survive.

-Reward function:
+Reward function
- - +1 per frame for consuming
+ - -1 for falling off the planet
- - -10 on death
+ - +0.1 each frame for staying on
+ - +0.1 (additional) per frame if the planet’s angular velocity is slower than the last time reward was calculated